 This Is Why, A Good Way To Start Your Sales Script, Is With A Short Statement; ideally something bold or maybe a question to your audience.

+When you do this, your audience will immediately be "Pulled Into Your Zone".

 Another Strategy Is To Leverage On The Curiosity Of Your Audience – Start Your Script With Something Unusual; so people are surprised and keen to read on, to see where you're going with it.